Heaven Must Have Sent You: Bonnie Pointer version

-Set to a 12/8 shuffle beat, Pointer's disco version of "Heaven Must Have Sent You" features violins in the background throughout the track: the ringing of rhythmic tubular bells is heard during the into, giving way to a funky bass guitar heard as a refrain throughout the song.
+Set to a 12/8 shuffle beat, Pointer's disco version of "Heaven Must Have Sent You" features violins in the background throughout the track; the ringing of rhythmic tubular bells is heard during the intro, giving way to a funky bass guitar heard as a refrain throughout the song.
 The bass guitar part can be heard three times between the verses, and the bells are heard again in the instrumental interlude played mid-song.
 During the track's outro, Pointer sings "It's heaven, it's heaven, I'll love you more and more each day..." in a lower register with a raspy tone, reminiscent of Louis Armstrong.
 Pointer had spontaneously "channeled" Armstrong while recording her vocal for the album version of "Heaven Must Have Sent You" and the result was considered sufficiently catchy to be brought forward to the disco version of the song.

+The album version, which is more faithful to The Elgins' original, clocked at 5 minutes and 14 seconds and features both Pointer scatting and a funky banjo solo by Earl Scruggs in the middle.
+The 12 inch was issued with an edit of the original album version as B-side.

-Issued with an edit of the original album version as B-side, the disco version of Pointer's "Heaven Must Have Sent You" became a hit over the summer and early fall of 1979 peaking at No. 11 on the U.S. Billboard Hot 100 and No. 10 on Cash Box that October.
+The disco version of Pointer's "Heaven Must Have Sent You" became a hit over the summer and early fall of 1979 peaking at No. 11 on the U.S. Billboard Hot 100 and No. 10 on Cash Box that October.
 She also scored a minor hit on the Adult Contemporary chart at No. 43.
 It was also a hit in other countries such as Australia, Canada, New Zealand, and specially in Mexico, where it topped the charts in 1979.

 The special four-on-the-floor re-recorded Motown Disco 12" Single mix of "Heaven Must Have Sent You" includes a much longer instrumental interlude with extra percussion and string solos towards the middle of the song.
 It was Side 1, while the album version was Side 2.